pyhamburg/talks/.github/ISSUE_TEMPLATE/talk-template.md

 ---

+## Administrative Info

-## Is this a talk you want to hold, or are you interested in somebody holding a talk?
+#### Is this a talk you want to hold or are you interested in somebody talking about this topic?

+#### In case you hold the talk, how long will the talk roughly be?

 ## Description